Friday, December 9, 2011

 Note, this post has been revised.
 The original 2-Part Wilderman Family series has been updated and more information has been added.
 The series has been expanded to 3 Parts with most of the new information found in Part 3.

 There is a lot of German ancestry in my blood, on both my mom and dad's side of the family.
-They are from many different parts of Germany and most settled in the Midwest in the middle of the 19th Century.
+They are from many different parts of Germany and most settled in the Midwest (namely Wisconsin) in the middle of the 19th Century.
 The Kahl, Ostenberg and Bilse families were in Blue Mounds; the Goth family in Middleton, the Hermann family in Verona; the Goldner family in Chicago (possibly via Michigan); and the Pazel and Ebersold families, also in Chicago.
 These are typical of the ethnic Europeans that came to American in waves from the 1840s right through to the first World War.
 There is, however, another German family in my ancestry that came to America much earlier.
 They arrived before the country existed and settled in the British Colonies in the middle of the 18th century.

 Friday, May 27, 2011

-David Hermann - Arrived 1862 (1)
+David Hermann - Arrived - Part 1

 Note, this post has been revised.
 The original David Hermann article has been updated and more information has been added.
 Because of its length, it has also been split into two parts.
 There is some new information in the report below, but most of the new stuff is in Part 2.